BS in Forensic Science Degree

 Offered By: College of Natural Sciences

-With the rapid advances in biology and technology, advancements in solving crimes have reached an almost futuristic level1 and courts are allocating greater weight to forensic evidence.2 This has created a critical need for personnel with specialized training in the field.1
+With the rapid advances in biology and technology, advancements in solving crimes have reached an almost futuristic level1 and courts are allocating greater weight to forensic evidence.2 This has created faster-than-average job growth for personnel with specialized training in the field within state and local governments.3 If you aspire to help crime victims and their families achieve justice, the Bachelor of Science in Forensic Science at Grand Canyon University offers essential education in crime scene investigation and specialized areas like toxicology, pathology or DNA, helping you prepare for a career or further education in the field.

 Get More Information